file-format/Products/content/en/image/go/imaginary/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Convert Images to Other Formats via Go</h2>
-<p>The open-source API bimg library has included support for converting your images to other supported file formats with ease.
-You can save images in some very useful formats like JPEG, PNG, and WEBP formats.
+<p>The open-source API bimg library supports converting your images to other supported file formats with ease.
+You can save images in some useful formats like JPEG, PNG, and WEBP formats.
 The library has provided conversion support with additional quality and compression settings.
 You just need to provide the correct image name, address & the conversion format and the library will easily convert it for you with just a couple Go commands.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}